uncellon/utoolbox-gpio/README.md

 ## Description

-The UToolbox UT::GPIO library implements an event-driven interface for accessing GPIOs (for example, Raspberry Pi) through the userspace ABI v2.
+The UToolbox GPIO library implements an event-driven interface for accessing GPIOs (for example, Raspberry Pi) through the userspace ABI v2.

 ## Prerequisites